Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

     ![need-consent](../ReadmeFiles/ch1_need_admin_approval.png)

-1. Click on the `who's in?` button at the center to see the other users in your tenant.
+1. Click on the `Get sers` button at the center to see the other users in your tenant.

     ![success](../ReadmeFiles/ch1_success.png)